kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 We just explained the two major building blocks of functional programming.
 For connection to the literature, we give the technical terms of those two building blocks just explained: `Linear` is termed a "higher order function", because it does not return a number but a "Lambda".

-The authors hope that by explaining functional concepts, the reader will regard the Python code in a new way: through this one-to-one translation, Python can be seen as functional in disguise.
+The authors hope that by having explained functional concepts, the reader will regard the Python code in a new way: through this one-to-one translation, Python can be seen as functional in disguise.

 ## Setting up the canvas for drawing